 1. Small Claims Court

-A small claims court is designed to help parties resolve issues quickly and inexpensively.
-A common dispute between landlords and tenants involves the use and return of security deposits.
+This is designed to help parties resolve issues quickly and inexpensively.
+A common dispute between landlords and tenants involves the use and return of the security deposit, despite the terms of the lease.

-A tenant may think they have returned the property in a good condition, but a landlord may disagree.
+A tenant may think they have returned the property in a good condition, but their North Dakota landlord may disagree.
 Consequently, one of the parties may move to a small claims court to file a lawsuit against the other.
+Landlords and tenants have many reasons to do so, as long as they're claiming up to a certain amount.

 Different states set different lawsuit amounts.
 In North Dakota, a small claims court may only hear a lawsuit amounting to $15,000 or less.